 Click here to read the other 4 essays:

 I have been fortunate enough to travel to over 25 countries on 6 Continents.
-I’ve noticed, observed, and studied one particular phenomena which stands out: The Americans who do work spend more hours working than in any other country.
+I’ve noticed, observed, and studied one particular phenomena which stands out: The Americans spend more hours working than in any other country.
 Most Americans have 2 or 3 weeks of time off every year at the most.
-From 14 or 18 to roughly 70 or so, Americans will be working 40-60 hours per week, the ones who are working anyway.
+From 14 or 18 to roughly 70 or so, Americans who do work will be working 40-60 hours per week most of their lives.
 The question should be asked- what are we working for?
 What should we value the most in work, in order for it to be healthy, valuable and self-sustaining?
 We’ve established thus far in previous essays:

 - Work is good.